standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“Mrs. Merry,” Miss Basden said, in a rather high monotone, “the boys are saying that the {11}marmalade is watery.
+“Mrs. Merry,” Miss Basden said, in a rather high monotone, “the boys are saying that the marmalade is watery.
 I am telling them that no water is used in marmalade, that marmalade does not contain water; so I do not see how it can be.”